Welcome to Reception

 PE - Every class will have allocated PE time in the hall.

 Reception will now have PE every Tuesday afternoon and Thursday morning.
-Children are therefore asked to come to school wearing their full PE kits (including tracksuit bottoms and black hoodie or school jumper) on these two days every week.
+Children are therefore asked to come to school wearing their full PE kits (including tracksuit bottoms and school hoodie or a plain black zip-up hoodie) on these two days every week.